 You probably have a lot of questions about it and as a customer of Fi myself, I'll do my best to answer them.

 Project Fi is the name of Google's network that offers mobile data directly to users, much like every other carrier that's available to choose between.

-Of its many innovative aspects, the most eye-opening of Project Fi is its pricing: Google is charging $20 flat per month for talk, text, Wi-Fi tethering, and international coverage in 135+ countries, then an additional $10 per GB of data each month.
+Of its innovative aspects, the most eye-opening of Project Fi is its pricing: Google is charging $20 flat per month for talk, text, Wi-Fi tethering, and international coverage in 135+ countries, with each gigabyte of data costing $10 on top of the bill.